mseminatore/dsktools/README.md

 Interestingly, Microsoft licensed Basic-69 to Tandy for the Color Computer.
 This became the basis of the Color BASIC implementation.
-And the Disc Extended Color Basic uses an early form of the FAT file system as we know it from PC-DOS and MS-DOS.
-So this project gave me an opportunity to explore a FAT-based system.
+And the Disc Extended Color Basic uses an early form of the 8-bit FAT file system from BASIC-80.
+Though most of us know about FAT from PC-DOS and MS-DOS.
+So this project gave me an opportunity to explore the implementation of a FAT-based system.

 # Library functions